gavasques/aluno-power-platform/replit.md

 ## Overview
 This project is an educational e-commerce platform specializing in Amazon FBA and e-commerce training.
 Its core purpose is to provide students with essential tools, resources, and an integrated AI agents system to master e-commerce strategies.
 The platform consists of three main modules: Commercial360 (product and supplier management), Importações360 (international trade operations), and Finanças360 (financial management).
 The platform aims to be a comprehensive solution for learning and implementing e-commerce practices, enhancing user capabilities through AI-powered assistance for tasks like Amazon listing optimization via competitor review analysis and content generation.
 The project is deployment-ready, with a robust, modular architecture and optimized performance, with a vision to empower users in the e-commerce domain.

 **Recent Major Update (January 2025)**: Completed comprehensive component reorganization with standardized naming conventions (COM360_, IMP360_, FIN360_ prefixes) to prevent system confusion and improve maintainability.
+Component naming standardization successfully implemented while maintaining database table compatibility.

 ## User Preferences
 **Communication Style**: Simple, everyday language (user is non-technical)